shan-emacs/emacs-packages-mirrors/melpa/gerrit-readme.txt

   The git-review command line tool as well as the REST API is used for these defuns under the hood.

+* gerrit-dashboard, defun for displaying a dashboard, similar to the one of the gerrit webinterface

 * open-reviews section for the magit-status buffer (`magit-gerrit-insert-status`)

     section local keymap: